 We Support Diversity and Inclusion:

 Our mission is to foster a diverse environment that contributes to an inclusive culture and climate by promoting critical discourse and meaningful interactions between all members of our campus community.
-As a member of the campus community for the University of Wisconsin-Platteville, it is essential that you support and foster a diverse, inclusive, and civil community of outstanding faculty, staff, and students.

 Equal Employment Opportunity:

-The University of Wisconsin-Platteville is committed to recruiting, supporting, and fostering a diverse, inclusive and civil community of outstanding faculty, staff and students, and is an AA/EEO Employer.
+The University of Wisconsin-Platteville is committed to recruiting, supporting and fostering a diverse, inclusive and civil community of outstanding faculty, staff and students, and is an AA/EEO Employer.
 A criminal background check is required for employment.
 Applicants must be legally entitled to work in the U.S. at time of hire.

 Employment will require a criminal background check.
 It will also require you and your references to answer questions regarding sexual violence and sexual harassment.